achachraf/PFE-Browser/README.md

 ## Usage
 - Enter a URL in the address bar and press Enter or click the "Go" button to navigate.
 - Use the navigation buttons to move back and forth through your browsing history.
-- The application supports video playback and will cache resources for faster loading times.
+- The application will load pages entered in the address bar.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.